Penalties for Driving Without Insurance in Ohio

 Find Cheap Car Insurance in Your Area

 If you have insurance but forgot to bring it with you, then you may be able to get the citation dismissed.
-Send proof of insurance when you pay the fine or bring the proof to traffic court.
-If you don't respond to the notice one way or another, the state may temporarily take away your driving privileges.
+Send proof of insurance when you pay the fine, or bring the proof to traffic court.
+If you don't respond to the notice, the state may temporarily take away your driving privileges.

-In the table below, we outline what could happen depending on the number of offenses attached to your record.
+Here's what could happen, depending on the number of offenses attached to your record.

 Penalties for first offense